smn-riaz/biCycle-store-assignment2/README.md

 <br>
 <h2>Features</h2>
 <h4>1 .
 Create Bicycle</h4>
- The data of bicycle is validated using schema validation, zod parser.
-Besides it'll show the success message and custom error message.
+A bicycle can be created using an exact format of data by POST method.
+The data of bicycle will be validated using schema validation, zod parser.
+Besides when you can successfully create a product, it'll show the success message and if any error is occured then a custom error message will be shown.
  <br>

 <h4>2 .
-Get Bicycles </h4>
+Get All Bicycles </h4>
-The bicycles can be got by using name, brand, price, type, etc.
+The bicycles can be got by GET method using name, brand, price, type, etc of the bicyles.
+It will return an array of data.
+If no data is found, it'll show a custom readable error message.
 <br>

 <h4>3 .
 Get a Specific Bicycle</h4>
-Any specific bicycles can be found by its product Id.
+Any specific bicycles can be found using its product Id by GET method.
 Besides it'll show the success message and custom error message.
 <br>

 <h4>4 .
 Update a Bicycle</h4>
-Any bicycle can be updated using its product Id.
+Any bicycle can be updated using its product Id by PUT method.
+Besides, it will show the success message and updated information the bicycle.

 <br>

 <h4>5 .
 Delete a Bicycle</h4>
-Bicycle can be deleted easily using product id.
+Bicycle can be deleted easily using product id by DELETE method.

 <br>